Elevation, distance, speed and time calculations

 When the activity type is run the Relive video shows the average pace.
 For all other activity types the Relive video shows the average speed.
 The average speed and pace are calculated with the moving time and total distance.
 As explained above, the calculated moving time and distance may be different, which can result in a different speed or pace.

 In the Relive video the elevation gain is shown.
 Elevation gain refers to the sum of every gain in elevation throughout your activity.
-Elevation gain is the horizontal distance you have climbed.
+Elevation gain is the vertical distance you have climbed.
 Some tacker devices include the elevation gain in their raw GPS data.
 In that case Relive shows the exact same number as your tracker device.
 Other trackers don't include this data.
 When elevation gain is missing, we try to determine your elevation gain the best we can.
 Unfortunately, the data we receive to calculate elevation isn't always accurate, which can result in different elevation gain for some activities.

 Relive may calculate the data differently than other platforms, but when you think the shown data is really far off please let us know via support.